LivTel/ltpy/README.md

   * IO:I
   * Sprat
   * FRODOSpec
+  * Moptop
 * Multiple Targets and Observations in Group
 * Single Instrument Groups only Supported at present
-* Multiband observations with IO:O
+* Multiband observations with IO:O and Moptop

 ## Dependencies